denisyukphp/backoff/docs/index.md

 ## Configure Backoff

 Configure base time, cap time and max attempts.
-The base time is the time for calculating Backoff algorithm, the cap time is the limitation of calculations for base time, max attempts is the limit of call a backoff time generate.
-Cap time and max attempts are not required.
-By default cap time is 60 seconds and max attempts is `INF`.
+The cap time and max attempts are not required.
+By default the cap time is 60 seconds and max attempts is `INF`.

 ```php
 <?php